trimstray/nginx-admins-handbook/README.md

 - [nginx-config-formatter](https://github.com/1connect/nginx-config-formatter)
 - [Format and beautify nginx config files](https://github.com/vasilevich/nginxbeautifier)

-#### :beginner: Use `reload` method to change configurations on the fly
+#### :beginner: Use `reload` option to change configurations on the fly

 ###### Rationale

-  > Use the `reload` method of NGINX to achieve a graceful reload of the configuration without stopping the server and dropping any packets.
+  > Use the `reload` option to achieve a graceful reload of the configuration without stopping the server and dropping any packets.
 This function of the master process allows to rolls back the changes and continues to work with stable and old working configuration.

-  > This ability of NGINX is very critical in a high-uptime, dynamic environments for keeping the load balancer or standalone server online.
+  > This ability of NGINX is very critical in a high-uptime and dynamic environments for keeping the load balancer or standalone server online.

   > Master process checks the syntax validity of the new configuration and tries to apply all changes.
 If this procedure has been accomplished, the master process create new worker processes and sends shutdown messages to old.
 Old workers stops accepting new connections after received a shut down signal but current requests are still processing.
 After that, the old workers exit.

-  > When you restart NGINX you might encounter situation in which NGINX will stop, and won't start back again, because of syntax error.
+  > When you restart the NGINX service you might encounter situation in which NGINX will stop, and won't start back again, because of syntax error.
 Reload method is safer than restarting because before old process will be terminated, new configuration file is parsed and whole process is aborted if there are any problems with it.

   > To stop processes with waiting for the worker processes to finish serving current requests use `nginx -s quit` command.
 It's better than `nginx -s stop` for fast shutdown.